-Let's explore the reasons a modern woman cannot be a Proverbs 31 woman because the list in Proverbs 31:10-31 could never be carried out by today's women; not one, no, not one.
+Let's explore the reasons a modern woman cannot be a Proverbs 31 woman because the list in Proverbs 31:10-31 can never be carried out by today's women; not one, no, not one.

 - First, the woman is compared to a ruby, a precious jewel Solomon knew about.

 - She finds wool and flax and makes clothing.
-This doesn't happen in the modern world.
+This doesn't happen in our modern world.

-- It is a wise woman who considers buying a field by herself and plants a vineyard with money she's earned.
+- It is a wise woman who considers buying a field by herself and plants a vineyard with money she has earned.
 Usually, those are the actions left up to today's men.

 - She grows physically strong, sells profitable merchandise, and is constantly industrious.
 It is remarkable that some women are entrepreneurs, but many who claim to be virtuous women know nothing about running a business.